 Our aim is the introduction of legislation and financial supports to solve Australia's plastic pollution problems – creating a 'circular economy'.
 Action needs to be mainstream – not pilots and case studies that work at the edge of society and the economy.

-Like many jurisdictions around the world, Australia has committed to a target of all plastic packaging being either reusable, compostable or recyclable by 2025.
+Like many jurisdictions around the world, Australia has committed to a target of all packaging being either reusable, compostable or recyclable by 2025.
 Achieving this means focusing on avoiding and reducing unnecessary single use plastics; and reusing, composting or recycling the rest.
 The landfilling, incineration or energy recovery of plastic wastes is rejected by Boomerang and key experts and jurisdictions as part of a circular economy approach.

 - A strengthened Product Stewardship Act 2011 to specifically address plastic packaging and mandate national targets.